EyasuTeshome/shifttracker/interview-prep/create-first-version-of-cover-letter.md

 1. Fill out your header with all of the required information listed in the link above.

+## Select the position that you'd like to apply to.

+Compelling cover letters are customized to align the story that you are telling about yourself with the requirements of a specific role in a particular company.
+So the starting point is to identify a job posting and analyze the job requirements to identify what the company is looking.
+Then, you have to think through very carefully why you are a good candidate for that position: How do your skills aligh with what they are looking for?
+How does your professional experience prepare you for the role's responibilities?
+Why are your personal goals aligned with the company's mission?

+**Apply what you've learned**

+1. Select a company you would like to apply to.
+This can either be one of your dream companies or a company that has recently posted a job listing on a job board. **Do not** use a placeholder company (like "Company XYZ")**.
+You must** select a specific, real-world company with a development-related current job opening.
+2. Take 5 minutes to pick 1-2 reasons you are excited about applying to **this specific company**, ensuring that your reason(s) is focused enough that it **could not** be used for any company in the world.
+If needed spend an additional 5-10 minutes doing research, in order to find details to support your reasoning. **Remember that you will be applying to this company at the end of this lesson; the more focused/personalized your introduction, the better.**

 ## Write the introduction paragraph of your cover letter

 Your introduction is the first opportunity you have in your cover letter to catch a hiring manager's attention, which means it needs to be both hyper-focused on a specific position and thorough enough to explain why a hiring manager should want to learn more about you.
 Because of that, each introduction needs to contain some crucial pieces of information.
 Let's discuss this information below.